squancy/zaccord/README.md

 <img align="right" width="60" src="https://www.zaccord.com/images/logo.png">
 <h1>Zaccord</h1>
-A webshop for selling 3D printed products.
+A service for ordering STL files and lithophanes & a webshop for selling 3D printed products.

 Zaccord is a Hungary-based e-commerce website where users can order a variety of 3D-printed products or upload their STL files for custom printing & creating lithophanes.<br>